andrelevi/PythonImageProcessingScripts/README.md

 Last tested with `Python 3.11` on Windows.

 ### Purpose
-Game engines (Unity, Unreal, etc) use shares that require a specific packed texture format for their shaders.
+Game engines (Unity, Unreal, etc) use shaders that require a specific packed texture format.
 For example, Unity requires metallic data packed in the (R) channel, and smoothness packed in the (A) channel.
 However, some assets may only provide a roughness map, meaning you must first invert that roughness map to create a smoothness map, and then set that smoothness map as the alpha channel of a metallic map.

 # Example Usage